 The Rubio Recap: What He Said about Latin America at His Hearing

-Marco Rubio, Trump's nominee for secretary of state, spoke about China’s influence in the region and zeroed in on Mexico, Venezuela, and Cuba.
+Marco Rubio, Trump's secretary of state, spoke about China’s influence in the region and zeroed in on Mexico, Venezuela, and Cuba.

-On January 15, Marco Rubio, President-elect Donald Trump’s nominee to be secretary of state, was questioned by the U.S. Senate Committee on Foreign Relations—where he served from 2011 to 2024—to better understand his foreign policy outlook en route to a vote on his nomination.
-In the over four hour hearing, Rubio, the U.S. Senator from Florida, was questioned by 22 senators on a litany of issues related to the country’s international relationships.
+On January 15, Marco Rubio was questioned by the U.S. Senate Committee on Foreign Relations—where he served from 2011 to 2024—in the process of his confirmation to become Donald Trump's secretary of state.
+In the over four-hour hearing, Rubio, the former U.S. Senator from Florida, was questioned by 22 senators on a litany of issues related to the country’s international relationships.

-Rubio, a Cuban American Spanish-speaker who would be the highest-ranking Latino official if confirmed, spoke on several issues in the Western Hemisphere, including U.S.–Mexico relations, insecurity in Haiti, and the regimes in Cuba, Nicaragua, and Venezuela.
+Rubio, a Cuban American Spanish-speaker, spoke on several issues in the Western Hemisphere, including U.S.–Mexico relations, insecurity in Haiti, and the regimes in Cuba, Nicaragua, and Venezuela.
 He spoke, too, on his overarching concerns about China’s presence in Latin America, including his worries about the Panama Canal.
-Senators will consider his comments when the full body votes on his nomination in the coming days.
-A majority—or 50 votes—is needed.

-What did Rubio say?
-And how does the senator think the United States should engage with the region?
+What did Rubio say in the hearing?
+How does he think the United States should engage with the region?
 AS/COA breaks down the issues and spotlights key quotations.

 Who has the incoming president picked to serve in roles that deal with the Americas, like border czar and secretaries of state and the treasury?